kiwi0fruit/misc/src/socionics-jat/reddit2.md

 | IxTx<2,6,11,15>            | INTJ-Ti\*-dom v ISTJ-Ti\*-dom v INTP-Ni\*-dom v ISTP-Si\*-dom v IuTJ-Ti\*-dom v ... | ? |

-# 6. Translation of some useful socionics terms
+# 6. Translation of some useful socionics terms.
+Pacific vs. resolute types

 Terms that can describe a person or a type.